kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(a\) The agency will provide the opportunity for a hearing if, in the Director's determination, the agency issues or proposes to issue an order terminating eligibility for grants pursuant to 49 U.S.C.
 47106(d), an order suspending the payment of grant funds pursuant to 49 U.S.C.
 47111(d); an order withholding approval of any new application to impose a passenger facility charge pursuant to 49 U.S.C.
 47111(e); a cease and desist order; an order directing the refund of fees unlawfully collected; or any other compliance order issued by the Administrator to carry out the provisions of the Acts, and required to be issued after notice and opportunity for a hearing.
 In cases in which a hearing is not required by statute, the FAA may provide opportunity for a hearing at its discretion.

-\(b\) In a case in which the agency provides the opportunity for a hearing, the Director's Determination issued under §16.31 will include a statement of the availability of a hearing under subpart F of this part.
+\(b\) In a case in which the agency provides the opportunity for a hearing, the Director's Determination issued under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.31   Director's Determinations after investigations.|§16.31]] will include a statement of the availability of a hearing under subpart F of this part.

-\(1\) Within 20 days after service of a Director's Determination under §16.31 that provides an opportunity for a hearing a person subject to the proposed compliance order may—
+\(1\) Within 20 days after service of a Director's Determination under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.31   Director's Determinations after investigations.|§16.31]] that provides an opportunity for a hearing a person subject to the proposed compliance order may—

 \(i\) Request a hearing under subpart F of this part;

-\(ii\) Waive hearing and appeal the Director's Determination in writing, as provided in §16.33;
+\(ii\) Waive hearing and appeal the Director's Determination in writing, as provided in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.33   Final decisions without hearing.|§16.33]];

 \(iii\) File, jointly with a complainant, a motion to withdraw the complaint and to dismiss the proposed compliance action; or

-\(iv\) Submit, jointly with the agency, a proposed consent order under §16.34(c).
+\(iv\) Submit, jointly with the agency, a proposed consent order under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.34   Consent orders.|§16.34]](c).

 \(2\) If the respondent fails to file an appeal in writing within the time periods provided in paragraph (c) of this section, the Director's Determination becomes final.